rotorflight/rotorflight-lua-scripts/README.md

 - *CRSF/ELRS custom telemetry* enables all available Rotorflight telemetry sensors when using ELRS.
 - The *Adjustment Teller* will [tell you](https://www.youtube.com/watch?v=rbMiiWhzhqI) what adjustment you just made.
 It supports all adjustments except profile adjustments.

+There are two ways to run the background script:
-The background script can be configured as either a special or global function in EdgeTX/OpenTX.
+- Either configure `rf2bg` to run as a special or global function in EdgeTX/OpenTX.
+- Or configure the *RF Tool* widget.
+This only works on color radios running EdgeTX.

+### 1. Run the background script as a function
 In OpenTX, configure your special function as follows to run the script automatically as soon as the model is selected ('ON').

 ![OpenTX script setup](https://github.com/rotorflight/rotorflight-lua-scripts/assets/34315684/d91c69e3-1bcf-48ce-92bf-4cb9f6e9322e)